 If you weren’t lucky with the first options, you still have a few more chances to find your new (temporary) home.

 Housesitting is always a great option.
-This will allow you to safe money (as it is for free!) and you also get to live just like a local.
+This will allow you to save money (as it is for free!) and you also get to live just like a local.
 Doesn’t get more authentic!

 Of course, Airbnb is very popular in Valencia, too.
 During popular events, like the Fallas (read below) or Christmas, prices will go up significantly.